ssato/python-jinja2-cli/README.rst

 python-jinja2-cli
 ==================

-.. note:: This project is suspended.
+.. note:: **This project is suspended**.
 Please try its successor and extended version called `python-anytemplate <https://github.com/ssato/python-anytemplate>`_ instead.

 About
 ======